ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

 * C = Construction imputation from auxiliary variable
 * R = Response.
 This value is cleared of errors or warnings

-The Link Marker must be one of the following:
+The Link Marker must be one of the following
+- THIS DOES NOT WORK FOR MoR:

 * K = Keep, the responder has contributed to link calculations
 * D = Default, link has defaulted to 1 due to no valid response in the